flutter/website/src/add-to-app/multiple-flutters.md

 scenarios motivating the usage of multiple Flutters can be found at [flutter.dev/go/multiple-flutters][].

-Flutter 2 and above are optimized for this scenario, with a low incremental memory cost (~180kB) for adding additional Flutter instances.
+Flutter is optimized for this scenario, with a low incremental memory cost (~180kB) for adding additional Flutter instances.
 This fixed cost reduction allows the multiple Flutter instance pattern to be used more liberally in your add-to-app integration.